 Take special care to commence dance phrases clearly, and conclude them with decision.
 Execute the first step of a dance, and the first step of each internal section, with the full thrust of the phrase, not starting tentatively then ramping up.
 At the end of a movement or dance, strike a stable concluding stance, without wobbling or adjusting.

 The last step of a phrase in mid-sequence tends to be especially weak, as the mind has moved on to remember the next step.
 Don't abandon the step in progress.

-The purpose of this start/stop clarity is not just to impress the audience with your precise technique but to make the form of a dance easier for your audience to perceive.
+The purpose of this clarity is not just to impress the audience with your precise technique but to make the form and flow of a dance easier for your audience to perceive.

 While dancing, strive to develop internal contrast and variety of execution between the different sections.
 Similarly, make each dance as different as possible from the others.
 The qualities of each dance may seem unique to you because of your experience with their subtle nuances, but to the uninitiated audience who may never have seen your kind of dancing, all of the dances tend to look alike unless we make a special effort to broaden their unique qualities.

 If dancing in a line-of-direction circle, always be aware of the spacing between couples onstage.
 Continually check the space behind you as well as in front of you.

 Memory aid: Just before the final performance of each dance, pause to recall any parts which you are prone to misstep or forget.
 This last-minute reminder often prevents a chronic error from recurring.
 Also recall the unique quality of each dance before beginning.